Killing of Chris Kaba: Background

 Kaba was born on 22 July 1998, to parents Prosper Kaba and Helen Lumuanganu.
-He was raised by his Congolese parents alongside his younger brothers at various homes in south east London.
+He was raised by his Congolese-French parents alongside his younger brothers at various homes in south east London.
+Kaba held Congolese and French citizenship from his parents.

 Kaba was a member of 67, a Brixton Hill-based drill gang.
 A 2023 police report classified 67 as the "highest harm street gang in Lambeth".
 Kaba was known by his stagename Madix or Mad Itch.
 He had a long history of violent crime with convictions dating back to when he was aged 13 for offences including stabbing with intent to cause grievous bodily harm, a knife-enabled gang assault when the victim was stabbed and had his arm broken, and two other knife offences.

 In 2015, when he was 17, Kaba was convicted of affray and possession of an offensive weapon (a belt) over an incident in which a revolver-style handgun was recovered nearby, but the revolver was not linked to him and he was never charged in connection with it.

 Kaba had been charged in 2018 with possessing an imitation firearm with intent to cause fear of violence, in relation to an incident on 30 December 2017.
 He was found guilty at Snaresbrook Crown Court in January 2019, and sentenced to four years in a Young Offenders Institute.
 He was released in 2020.

 In August 2020, Kaba was given a five-month prison sentence for failing to stop and possession of a knife, which was discarded from a vehicle.

 In the months following his death, six men were charged with conspiring with Kaba to commit murder and grievous bodily harm; the charges relate to a shooting which took place in Tower Hamlets on 30 August 2022, days before Kaba's death.